petersplugins/twentysixteen-404page-native-demo/README.md

 ## How it wokrs

-The Child Theme forces WordPress to not use the 404.php in cases of a 404 error but to use the single.php.
+The Child Theme forces WordPress to not use the 404.php in case of a 404 error but to use the single.php.
 The single.php was adjusted accordingly to handle 404 errors.

 ## Further Reading